 But it seems like the “American Dream” has to do with being able to hit those goals (no matter what they are) by working hard, and that no matter your race, religion, gender, sexuality, socio-economic status etc. that the “dream” or goal is achievable.
 Now this part is much more complicated.
-As it it really achievable for all?
+As is it really achievable for all?

 While I have greatly exceeded the dream financially (and well beyond my wildest dreams), and have also been able to travel, volunteer, and give back, I am not naive and I know some of it was luck.
 My business has also impacted and assisted maybe millions if not tens of millions of struggling families, so I have been fortunate in able to give back to society as well.
 Some of the success also has to do with the fact I am a white male.
-But I also worked so hard, took investment risk, and helped others along my path to 1 percenter financial success.
+But I also worked so hard, took investment risk, and helped others along my path to financial success.
 I worked hard, but am also blessed and fortunate in many ways.

 Would someone else of a different sex or race have the same opportunity as me?
 I don’t know.
 This is one reason I volunteer and donate to charities such as Kiva and others.
 I want to help as many people as possible hit their dreams, no matter what it is.
 But I also have other dreams to eventually hit too.

 We have recently reported on how women are not paid the same as men, and average 80 cents on the dollar.
 They also are unfortunately not often given the same opportunity for career advancement, politics, or other positions of power as the data shows.
 So is the American Dream achievable for them?
 Is the playing field fair for immigrants, people of different religions, or races?
-While I, and no one, walks in someone else’s shows, I have many doubts that the American Dream is possible for everyone.
+While I, and no one, walks in someone else’s shoes, I have many doubts that the American Dream is possible for everyone.
 What do others think?
 And what is your version of the dream?